Richard Ojeda: 2020 presidential campaign

 In November 2018, Ojeda filed with the Federal Election Commission, officially becoming a candidate for President of the United States.
 His campaign was announced on November 11, at a rally in Louisville, Kentucky, which consisted mostly of union members.
 His campaign focuses included ending government corruption and returning the Democratic Party to a party that benefited the working class.
 As no incumbent state legislator has ever mounted a serious bid for the presidency, Ojeda was considered a "longshot" and "underdog" candidate.

 He resigned from the West Virginia Senate on January 9, 2019, to focus on his presidential bid.
 A few days after, Ojeda asked the Senate Minority Leader (a Democrat) if he could rescind his resignation, with the Senate Minority Leader telling Ojeda to talk to the Senate President (a Republican) because that is to whom he sent the resignation letter.
-The Republican Governor, Jim Justice, seated a lobbyist in Ojeda's vacant seat.
+The Republican governor, Jim Justice, seated lobbyist Paul Hardesty in Ojeda's vacant seat.
+Ojeda dropped out of the race on January 26, 2019.

-Ojeda dropped out of the race on January 26, 2019, citing his inability to get face time with the networks, and stating one must have access to wealth and power to run for office.
-He broadcast his withdrawal in an hour-long Facebook live feed.

 Endorsements

-2020 Senate campaign
+2020 U.S. Senate campaign in West Virginia

 On January 13, 2020, Ojeda announced his campaign for the United States Senate, hoping to challenge incumbent Shelley Moore Capito.
 On June 9, 2020, Ojeda was defeated in the primary election by five points, winning 33% of the vote, as opposed to Paula Jean Swearengin's 38%.
-On the night of the primary, Ojeda publicly conceded the election to Swearengin in a post shared from his campaign's official Facebook page, while hinting that his time in politics is not yet over.
-At the time of his concession, Ojeda also endorsed Swearengin as the Democratic Party's nominee in the general election.
+Following the primary, Ojeda endorsed Swearengin for the general election.

+2026 U.S. House Campaign in North Carolina

+Ojeda moved to North Carolina in 2020.
+Ojeda announced a campaign for North Carolina's 9th congressional district in the United States House of Representatives in 2025.